How effective is it?

 Over 99 per cent effective if taken according to instructions.
 Less than one woman in 100 will get pregnant in a year.

 How does it work?

-Contains the hormone progestogen, which thickens cervical mucus to prevent sperm reaching an egg and thins the lining of the uterus (womb) to prevent a fertilised egg implanting.
+Contains the hormone progestogen, which thickens cervical mucus to prevent sperm reaching an egg.
 In some cycles it stops ovulation.

 What are the advantages?

-Can be used by women who cannot use estrogen.
+- Can be used by women who cannot use oestrogen.

 What are the disadvantages?

 - Periods can become irregular and sometimes more frequent.

 - May be temporary side-effects such as acne, weight change and headaches.